webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 ==Applying eyeliner==

-Even after lightening the eyelash color, they appear way too crisp, and could be softened up a
+Even after lightening the color, the eyelashes appear way too crisp compared to the eyeball, and could be softened up a bit.

 <syntaxhighlight lang="xml">
 <feComponentTransfer/>